Reflecting on my first year with Acorn: Managing Director Bernard Ward

-Recruiters, clients, candidates and employees were already talking about greater flexibility at work before Covid-19, but the pandemic itself pushed us all to really do something about it.
-I joined Acorn in summer 2021, just as the world was beginning to think about life beyond Covid again.
+Recruiters, clients, candidates and employees were already talking about greater flexibility at work before COVID-19, but the pandemic itself pushed us all to really do something about it.
+I joined Acorn in the summer of 2021, just as the world was beginning to think about life beyond Covid again.
 Like so many in the UK, my new colleagues had by that point already spent a full year working hard, pulling together and, where necessary, making sacrifices.

-I met many of my co-workers virtually in the early days, where an in-person introduction, and the chance to thank them face-to-face for everything they had done would have been far preferable.
+I met many of my co-workers virtually in the early days, where an in-person introduction and the chance to thank them face-to-face for everything they had done would have been far preferable.
 Remote working made integrating within the team more challenging, and though I could recognise pressure points, the route to relieving them needed some careful thought.